Tahaawh/Python/README.md

 # Taha Python Codes
  just some codes i need...
  ## python 1
- python 1( folder ) is for beginners and have some basic codes
+ is for beginners and have some basic codes
   ## python 2
-  python 2 ( folder ) is for beginners/intermediate and have more advance codes
+  is for beginners/intermediate and have more advance codes